PROGRAM

 1. What is the role of the Honolulu Police Department in this program?

-The Honolulu Police Department along with the Honolulu Fire Department, Emergency Medical Services and the City & County of Honolulu Department of Transportation, have been key in developing the program’s operational procedures.
-The Honolulu Police Department plays a critical role in the process and developed the procedures so that the Freeway Service Patrol would be properly contacted in the event of vehicle accidents.
-HPD will respond to calls to 911 outside of the Freeway Service Patrol locations and hours of operation and HFD will respond appropriately as needed.
+The City & County of Honolulu's Police, Fire, Emergency Medical Services and the Department of Transportation Services, have been key in developing the program's operational procedures.
+The Honolulu Police Department plays a critical role in the process and developed procedures so that the Freeway Service Patrol will be contacted in the event of motor vehicle.

 EQUIPMENT/DRIVERS

-1. What special kind of equipment for towing will be in service?
+1. What special kind of equipment for towing is in service?

-1. Do these tow trucks have special equipment that will help traffic congestion when there are stalled vehicles?
+1. Do FSP trucks have special equipment that help traffic congestion when there are stalled vehicles?

-1. What type of training is provided to the drivers?
+1. What type of training is provided to the FSP operators?

-All drivers must take a rigorous training session of classroom and in-field instruction and then must pass a Freeway Service Patrol program proficiency test.
-Since the Freeway Service Patrol team may often be the first on the scene, the drivers receive extensive training on the mechanics of tow and dispatch operations, vehicle inspection and maintenance and basic car repair.
+All Freeway Service Patrol Operators must take and complete an extensive training program that consists of classroom training, in-the-field hands on instruction, and then must pass a program proficiency test.
+Since the Freeway Service Patrol may often be on the scene, Operators receive extensive training on the mechanics of tow and dispatch operations, vehicle inspection and maintenance, and basic car repair.

-Certified Freeway Patrol Service drivers have been trained in basic first-aid and CPR.
-They have also received specialized training in fire extinguishing and recognizing hazardous materials.
-The training also includes incident management response, safety precautions, and customer service.
-Last but not least, all drivers must pass substance abuse training and are subject to random testing.
+All Freeway Patrol Service Operators have been trained in basic first-aid and CPR.
+They have also received specialized training in fire extinguisher and recognizing hazardous materials.
+Training also includes incident management response, safety precautions, and customer service.
+Last but not least, all operators must pass substance abuse training, screening and are subject to random testing.

 1. How much does this program cost to implement?

-1. Should the drivers be given a tip?
+1. Should the Operators be given a tip?

-No. Freeway Service Patrol drivers are not allowed to receive payment or tips at any time.
+No. Freeway Service Patrol Operators are not allowed to accept tips or gratuities of any type.

 1. Are there plans to expand to other sections of Oahu’s freeways?

-1. What’s the best advice for motorists who don’t want to experience a vehicle breakdown in the first place?
+1. What is the best advice for motorists who do not want to experience a vehicle breakdown in the first place?

-You can help prevent your vehicle from having a breakdown on the freeway by taking some precautions and through regular maintenance.
+Motorists can help prevent their vehicles from having a breakdown on the freeway by taking some precautions and through regular maintenance.

 • Check your gas gauge; fill up when it reaches a quarter tank